There are many reasons why your AC system freezes up.

-Double-checking the air filter isn’t dusty and airflow isn’t lowered are the only work you can safely handle on your own.
-If you need to install a new the filter, you can hasten the thawing process by disabling the unit and turning on the fan.
-If you have a heat pump, you can switch it to heat mode until the ice has melted.
+Checking the air filter isn’t dusty and airflow isn’t decreased are the only things you can safely handle on your own.
+If you need to put in a new the filter, you can accelerate the thawing process by disabling the equipment and using the fan.
+If you have a heat pump, you can move it to heat mode until the ice has melted.

 After the ice is gone, move the temperature back to normal.
-If your equipment freezes a second time, contact Eveready Service Experts to fix the issue.
+If your unit freezes a second time, contact Eveready Service Experts to repair the malfunction.

 Here are several other reasons why your equipment might be freezing up.

-Insufficient refrigerant—Freezing up can be caused by a refrigerant leak.
+Insufficient refrigerant—A frozen system can be caused by a refrigerant leak.

 What leads to a leak?